AlbrechtL/openwrt-docker/readme.md

  - KVM acceleration
  - Web-based viewer for tty console
  - Attaches two physical Ethernet interfaces exclusively into the docker container
+ - USB passthrough e.g. for modem or Wi-Fi
  - Automatic config migration when OpenWrt is updated (experimental)

 ## Usage